-Because income is such an important factor in deciding to become a CFA, let’s take a look at the many factors that influence CFA salary which is determined by a variety of criteria, including educational qualifications, experience, geographic location, type of employer, and position in the organization.
-CFA charterholders who work for international corporations, for example, often earn more than those who work for smaller businesses.
+Let’s look at the many variables that affect CFA salary, which is determined by a variety of criteria, including educational requirements, experience, geographic location, type of employer, and position in the organization.
+Because income is such a pivotal consideration in deciding whether to become a CFA, there are many factors that influence CFA salary.
+For instance, CFA charterholders who work for large organizations frequently make more money than those who work for startups.

 What does a CFA charterholder do?